LUFA | Lab for Urban Forestry in the Anthropocene

 Project Description

-CommuniTree is a new collaborative multi-organizational partnership in Northwest Indiana to plant trees in post-industrial communities in order to improve the local ecosystems and provide the benefits of trees to people.
+CommuniTree is a collaborative multi-organizational partnership in Northwest Indiana to plant trees in post-industrial communities in order to improve the local ecosystems and provide the benefits of trees to people.
 Starting with the work of Jess' ENV 261 Mixed Methods class in Spring 2017, LUFA has been collaborating with the U. S. Forest Service's Drew Hart and other CommuniTree partner organizations to evaluate the CommuniTree tree planting efforts.

 Picture